prof3ssorSt3v3/practice-ex-f2020/readme.md

 - greater or equal to 1000

 2. Create a new version of the control flow exercise 1 that uses nested ternary operators.
+3. Create a `switch..case` statement that checks the value of a positive numeric variable that outputs one of three things:

+- "Between 0 and 3"
+- "Between 4 and 6"
+- "Greater than 6"